Bacon Wrapped Little Smokies

 These brown sugar bacon little smokies have been one of my favorite appetizer recipes for a long time.

-They have become the best part of our spread while watching the football game with our friends, particularly for any guests trying to stick to a low-carb diet.
+They are the best part of our spread while watching the football game with our friends, particularly for any guests trying to stick to a low-carb diet.

-I’ve been on an appetizer kick recently and I highly recommend trying out this easy appetizer recipe for your next party!
+I’ve been on an appetizer kick recently and I can’t stop eating these.

-Bacon – My favorite bacon for this recipe is the Hillshire Farms brand of thick-cut bacon.
-Use center cut bacon, but regular bacon will do if it’s all they have at the grocery store.
+- Bacon – My favorite bacon for this recipe is thick cut bacon from Hillshire Farms.
+Use center cut bacon, or regular bacon will do if it’s all they have at the grocery store.
+Be careful with the thick cut because it takes a really long time for it to get crispy.

-Brown sugar – Replace the cup of brown sugar with white sugar and molasses, which mimics the taste of dark brown sugar.
+- Sugar – Replace the cup of brown sugar with white sugar and molasses, which tastes the same as dark brown sugar.

 How To Make Bacon Wrapped Smokies